-Music.
+Music

 Music at Year 7 offers opportunities for all levels of music experience; tailored to beginners up to students with significant prior music knowledge.
 The course will develop foundational music concepts (with a focus on rhythm and aural skills) and instrumental experience.
-Students will learn and develop basic skills on modern band instruments such as guitar, drums, bass and keyboard/piano.
+Students will learn and develop basic skills on modern band instruments such as guitar, drums and keyboard.
 Throughout learning activities and tasks, students will be able to drive their own learning and focus on music they are interested in from a range of styles, contexts and cultures.

 Music Experience is designed for students who want to continue their music learning from Year 7 but may not be learning an instrument or have limited previous music experience.
-Students will explore various areas including instrumental development (on vocals, piano, guitar, bass, drums), composition and music technology.
+Students will explore various areas including instrumental development, composition and music technology.
 The subject offers an exciting introduction to ensemble performance and continues development of basic theory fundamentals.

 Curriculum content is based on the achievement standards outlined in the Australian Curriculum.
-Students demonstrate evidence of learning through the following types of assessment:
+Students demonstrate evidence of learning through a range of assessments, including:

 - > Skills and Application Tasks

 - > Informal Performances and recording

 - > Multi-modal Presentations

 - > Reviews

-- Notation (traditional, graphic and/or digital).
+- Notation (traditional, graphic and/or digital)

-Music Exploration is a continuation of the Year 8 Music Experience course.
+Music Experience is a continuation of the Year 8 Music Experience course.
 Students will explore deeper into vocal/instrumental techniques, styles and performance skills when performing music for audiences.
 Through inquiry and investigation, students analyse and evaluate the ways composers and/or performers use the elements of music to engage audiences, communicate ideas and meaning, and celebrate and challenge perspectives (including Australian identity).
 Reflecting on this, students will then apply this knowledge to their own performances and compositions, as they focus on various styles and forms.
 Music theory knowledge and skills will continue to be developed to match the level of demand their performance, composition and analysis requires.

-It is strongly encouraged for students to engage with vocal/instrumental tuition to support their learning and development.
+It is strongly encouraged for students to engage with vocal/instrumental tuition in Year 8 and 9, to support their learning and development.

-Music Advanced (Instrumental).
+Music Advanced